We remember contributions to New Zealand's development as a nation by caring for national monuments and memorials.

 We liaise with the Commonwealth War Graves Commission and can assist with locating overseas war graves if you are visiting Commonwealth cemeteries.

 Recent projects including establishing the Tomb of the Unknown Warrior at the National War Memorial in 2004, unveiling New Zealand Memorials in Korea in 2005 and London in 2006.
 We were involved with the construction of the New Zealand Memorial on Anzac Parade in Canberra and the commemorative site at Gallipoli.
 Our current project was developing the Pukeahu National War Memorial Park.

-Others commemorate disasters such as the memorial at Karori Cemetery to those killed in the 1953 Tangiwai railway disaster or relate to twentieth century wars, such as the Atatürk Memorial on Wellington's south coast, which commemorates Kemel Atatürk, commander of the Turkish forces at Gallipoli in 1915.
+Others commemorate disasters such as the memorial at Karori Cemetery to those killed in the 1953 Tangiwai railway disaster or relate to twentieth century wars, such as the Atatürk Memorial on Wellington's south coast, which commemorates Kemal Atatürk, commander of the Turkish forces at Gallipoli in 1915.